 Talk to your vet about trazodone for dogs

 If a long car trip, going for a vet visit, or having company over is stressing out your dog, why not talk to your vet about trazodone?
 It is generally safe for dogs, works quickly, and is well-suited for situational anxiety.
 Hopefully, with a bit of trazodone your dog can start feeling more relaxed in those situations.
-And you can feel better knowing that your dog isn’t sending you so many “anxiety signals” anymore.
+And you can feel better knowing that your dog isn’t so anxious anymore.

 How has trazodone helped your dog’s anxiety?